Driving Abroad Post-Brexit: Everything You Need To Know!

-UK driving licenses will not be valid in the European Union if no Brexit deal is agreed, the government has said.
+UK driving licences will not be valid in the European Union if no Brexit deal is agreed, the government has said.

-As a result, a total of 2,500 Post Office branches across the UK are now selling International Driving Permits (IDPs) for people who wish to drive in the EU after 29th March 2019, at exactly 11pm.
+As a result, a total of 2,500 Post Office branches across the UK are now selling International Driving Permits (IDPs) for people who wish to drive in the EU.
 If you want to find out which branches can issue IDPs, please visit the Post Office Website.

 What is an IDP and do I need one?